the foundry

 Overview

-Writers meet regularly to share work, exchange feedback, and engage in meaningful artistic dialogue within a supportive and rigorous creative community.
+Members meet twice a month to share work, exchange feedback, and engage in meaningful artistic dialogue within a supportive and rigorous creative community.

-In addition to the workshop process, The Foundry offers professional development, networking opportunities, and exposure as playwrights launch their careers.
+The primary objective of the Foundry is to help emerging playwrights hone their skills through self-directed writing and revision.
 After completing the initial three years, writers continue as ongoing members, remaining active participants in The Foundry community.

 History